EdwinWenink/archive_fever/content/posts/5-share_terminal_tmux.md

 ## Basic idea

 *This basic idea gives another user access to your system.
 Make sure to take the necessary precautions.
-For example, making a separate user in your system for pair programming*
+For example, make a separate user in your system with restricted rights for pair programming.*

 On your host/server, create a tmux session and attach to it: